 If you or a family member have suffered from

 - TIA or

 - Heart Attack

-and feel the personnel in the emergency room did not do all they could to head off the occurrence, or if they sent you home only to have you return later, you should have a medical malpractice lawyer who is qualified in both the law and medicine, examine your medical records to see if something more could have been done.
+and feel the personnel in the emergency room or urgent care facility did not do all they could to head off the occurrence, or if they sent you home only to have you return later, you should have a medical malpractice lawyer who is qualified in both the law and medicine, examine your medical records to see if something more could have been done.

 The Pittsburgh, Pennsylvania area medical malpractice attorneys of Richards & Richards, offer free, no-obligation initial consultations in a range of personal injury cases, including those involving medical malpractice, wrongful death and related wrong diagnosis and medical negligence issues.
 Please Contact us today or call (866) 740-3999 to have your medical malpractice case involving a stroke or heart attack evaluated by an attorney with a background in medicine.
 Our Malpractice Lawyers will consult with qualified medical professionals and they know what questions to ask to get answers.